viam-labs/periph_board/README.md

 ### Orange Pi Zero 2

 The [Orange Pi Zero 2](http://www.orangepi.org/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-Zero-2.html) is an open-source SBC with dual-band wireless WiFi and Bluetooth 5.0 .It is highly compact with a dimension of 53X60mm.
-It can run Android10, Ubuntu, Debian.
+It can run Android10, Ubuntu, and Debian.

 Start by downloading the latest Linux distribution from OrangePi.
 We tested and had success with the [Debian bullseye distribution](https://drive.google.com/drive/folders/1Xk7b1jOMg-rftowFLExynLg0CyuQ7kCM).